 A unanimous state Supreme Court on Tuesday took away Oklahoma City attorney Mike Gassaway's law license for bringing "disrepute and extreme embarrassment to his profession.”

 The Oklahoma Supreme Court ruled Gassaway had violated the rules of professional conduct at least six times since he was reinstated as an attorney in 2002.
 Its 30-page order described Gassaway as dishonest, deceitful, immoral and unprofessional.
 "The gravity of the offenses committed by (Gassaway), and clearly proven by the (Oklahoma Bar Association), mandates our highest discipline,” Chief Justice James Winchester wrote.
 The court ruled Gassaway's name should be stricken from the state's roll of lawyers.
 The 57-year-old Edmond resident also must pay $10,000 in court costs.
 Gassaway could not be reached for comment Tuesday by The Oklahoman.
 His attorney said he was saddened but not surprised by the ruling.
 "It's been a long haul for Mike,” said attorney Billy Bock, who noted disciplinary proceedings against Gassaway began in March 2004.
 Bock said the bar association, which oversees the attorneys in the state, stacked more than a dozen allegations of professional misconduct against Gassaway, who denied each one.
+The Supreme Court ruled there was sufficient evidence to support six of those allegations, ranging from misleading an Oklahoma County judge to trading legal fees for sexual favors.
+Gassaway was acquitted by an Oklahoma County jury in April 2007 of a misdemeanor solicitation charge after his attorney argued his actions were immoral but not illegal.
+Each of the violations would be sufficient to command disbarment, Winchester wrote; "all six taken together merely serve to reinforce the decision.”
+Gassaway was defiant in December after a disciplinary panel that met over seven days in September and October recommended his disbarment.
 Gassaway: Original Proceeding for Attorney Discipline...

 Continue reading this story on the...